Next Ukrainian parliamentary election: Electoral system

 On 1 January 2020 the latest revision of the electoral code of Ukraine took effect.
 It states that all deputies are elected on a party list in one nationwide constituency with a 5% election threshold with open regional lists of candidates for deputies.
 The new election law abolishes the single-member constituency system used since the 2012 parliamentary election.
 Under the previous system, the 450 members of the Verkhovna Rada were elected by two methods; 225 by closed list proportional representation in a nationwide constituency with a 5% threshold, and 225 in single-member constituencies by first-past-the-post voting.

-On 4 February 2020 parliament approved (with 236 votes) a presidential bill to reduce the number of parliamentary deputies from 450 to 300.
+On 4 February 2020, the parliament approved in the first reading (with 236 votes) a presidential bill to reduce the number of parliamentary deputies from 450 to 300.
 To do so, the Ukrainian Constitution needs to be altered, and this will require at least 300 parliamentary votes.

 Parties

 The table below lists parties currently represented in the Verkhovna Rada.